jcfr/list-longest-paths/README.md

 This script recursively traverse a given directory and identify which filepath are greater than a given length.

-This is particularly useful when trying to identitify which files living in a windows source or build tree are causing trouble due to the (Maximum Path Length Limitation)[http://msdn.microsoft.com/en-us/library/windows/desktop/aa365247(v=vs.85).aspx#maxpath].
+This is particularly useful when trying to identitify which files living in a windows source or build tree are causing trouble due to the [Maximum Path Length Limitation][maxpath-length-limit].

 Usage
 -----